VENUS: Strong-lensing model of MACS J1931.8-2635 -- revealing the farthest multiply imaged supernova: Introduction

-In the present article, we focus on the lens model that accompanied the detection of \snname, taking advantage of the combined VENUS and CLASH datasets, as well as data available from VLT/MUSE.
+In the present article, we focus on the lens model that accompanied the detection of \snname (SN 2024aijd), taking advantage of the combined VENUS and CLASH datasets, as well as data available from VLT/MUSE.
 These observations, their photometry, and past analyses are described in \S \ref{sec:data}.
 The lensing analysis of the cluster, including the underlying method, software, choices, constraints, and unique multiple images identified, is described in \S \ref{sec:analysis}.
-We discuss the lens-modeling results in \S \ref{sec:discussion}, together with a brief inspection of how such distant supernovae can be useful for constraining cosmology.
+We discuss the lens-modeling results in \S \ref{sec:discussion}, and dedicate simulations based on our realistic lens-modeling to inspect how distant supernovae may be useful to constrain cosmology.
 The article is then summarized in \S \ref{sec:summary}.

 Throughout this paper, unless stated otherwise, we use a standard flat \LCDM model with $H_0=70\,\mathrm{km}\,\mathrm{s}^{-1}\,\mathrm{Mpc}^{-1}$, $\Omega_m=0.3$ and $\Omega_{\Lambda}=0.7$ for cosmology, the AB system \citep{Oke1983ABandStandards} for magnitudes and $1\sigma$ ranges for uncertainties.
 With the above cosmological parameters, one arcsecond implies a scale of 4.96\,kpc at the cluster's redshift ($z_l = 0.35$) and of $6.20$\,kpc at the redshift of \snname ($z_s = 5.13$).